rjshap/AutoSharesAPI/rest-api/private-api/internal-accounts/list-account-users/README.md

 ### Overview

 This GET endpoint enables you to retrieve information about all users who user a particular trading account.
-This account's ID is provided in the request's path and, in response, ETNA Trader will return an array of users who use this trading account.
+This account's ID is provided in the request's path and, in response, AutoShares will return an array of users who use this trading account.

 {% hint style="warning" %}
 In order to list users who user a particular trading account, you must use an [authorization token](../../authentication/) of an administrator.
 Using authorization tokens of regular users will lead to the 401 status code.